Two GitHub pages hosting the web app are available:

 Step 4.
 Choose between updating the User Configuration Data and the Application.

-Step 5.
-Select the binary to be downloaded.
 Step 6.
 (Optional) Choose the first sector address from which the file will be written.

-Congratulations, the new Application/Wireless stack is running and can be connected.
+Congratulations, the new application/wireless stack is running and can be connected.

 For more information about this application, please refer to STM32WBA FUOTA.